paulrouge/debucate/README.md

-# Decubate project specifics / info
+# Decubate assignment specifics / info
 I will use this template of mine to get started quickly.
 Normally I use this template to interact with smart contract on the ICON Blockchain, which are written in Java.
 But I also started on implementing evm compatiblity (ethers.js).
 So I will try and take all the non-evm out of it but there might be some leftover code floating around, which I guess is not a huge problem in this particular case.

 Also, whenever you see 'Qnect' poppin up in the code, that is some template stuff I created to interact with the ICON Blockchain.